 A mobile home manufacturer replaces the role of a general contractor and crew on a conventional site-built home.
 Instead of the work being supervised and carried out at the building site, a mobile home manufacturer oversees and completes the work of framing and finishing the mobile home within its factory.

-Manufactured homes are built on an assembly line, in the same way an automobile is crafted.
+Manufactured homes are built on an assembly line, similar to an automobile.
 Each station is responsible for completing an aspect of the build and inspections are regularly performed to ensure that the home meets internal and external standards, including the federal HUD code for manufactured homes.

 Who Should Use Mobile Home Manufacturers?

-Buying new from a mobile home manufacturer offers a number of advantages.
-Obtaining a mortgage for a manufactured home is often easier when the home is new, since depreciation and other factors may make lenders skittish of financing this type of home if it's pre-owned.
-Additionally, buying from a mobile home manufacturer gives you the opportunity to shop for the floorplan that is best suited to your needs.
+Buying new from a mobile home manufacturer appeals to anyone wanting to have a custom experience when buying a home.
+Buying new from a mobile home manufacturer allows you to shop for the floor plan that is best suited to your needs.
 You can often customize the exterior or interior finishes to suit your preferences and maximize your budget, rather than settling for selections made by a previous owner.

 How Much Do Mobile Homes Cost?

 Pricing can vary widely for manufactured homes, with factors like square footage and standard options impacting the price point.
 As a general range, however, budget mobile home manufacturers offer models starting around $40,000, while other manufacturers with high-end, custom mobile homes may charge upward of roughly $150,000 for multi-section homes.